 - Competitor analysis - What are your competitors doing to drive active users, where are they falling short?

-- Semantic analysis - How are your users feeling?
+- Customer sentiment analysis - How are your users feeling?
 What qualitative data are they sharing about their experience?